Ferroxius/LBOE/README.md

 **Visuals**
 - Project Clarity providing a baseline improvement
 - Skyland AIO and Cathedral Landscapes dealing with most environmental improvements alongside smaller accompanying mods
-- Most major components of the Cathedral Concept for armor, appearance, etc.
+- Cathedral Weathers and Luminosity dealing with all matters weather and lighting
+- Tempered Skins and other selected mods improving the general appearance of NPCs and the Player
 - Postprocessing improvements from the Community Shaders

 **Gameplay**